-Dressed in a simple white yukata with her wet hair long at her back, she made her way to Satto's room, disappointed to find it empty.
+Dressed in a simple, white yukata with her wet hair loose down her back, she made her way to Satto's room, disappointed to find it empty.
 Maybe he was at the hospital?
 But she hadn't seen him there.

 There were a lot of people there.
 I could have just missed him.

 Perhaps he was part of the restoration committee already working to rebuild Uzushiogakure.
 In that case, he could be anywhere on the island.
-Her father would know, she decided, and changed directions to locate him.
+Her father would know, she decided, and went to find him.
 Ensui had come to retrieve her at the hospital, having suffered fewer injuries than most of the others who'd participated in the island's defense.
-He'd been so relieved to see her well and safe that he'd teared up and drawn her into a hug right in the middle of the room.
+He'd been so relieved to see her well and safe that he'd teared up and drawn her into a hug right in front of everybody.
 She'd never seen him so shaken up, so emotional in the face of almost losing her.
 They hadn't had much time to catch up, what with Ensui having responsibilities to the Uzumaki as well as the visiting Uchiha and Senju clans.
 But it had been enough to know she was all right.